25 years ago I made the best decision of my life.

 10. Don't paint in the 11th hour.

-Trying to finish a piece too close to showtime can backfire, leaving you with something weaker than you had in the first place.
+Trying to finish a piece too close to showtime can backfire, leaving you with something weaker than you had in the first place, giving you major stress to boot.

 If your work finds a home during the run of a show, great!